Pricing Structure: Fixed Costs vs. Potential Changes During Construction

 Comprehensive Contingency Planning

-We build contingency funds of 5-10% of total project cost into initial budgets to handle minor unforeseen expenses without derailing your financial plan.
+We build contingency funds of 5–10% of total project cost into initial budgets to handle minor unforeseen expenses without derailing your financial plan.
 This covers minor design adjustments, small material substitutions, unexpected site conditions within reasonable parameters, and weather-related delays.
-Discover more about managing unforeseen expenses during home building.
+Discover more about managing unforeseen expenses during home building and how our approach protects your investment.
+For a full picture of what to set aside, see our guide on additional costs beyond the initial quote.

 Transparent Communication

 Poor communication leads to one-third of construction project failures.
 We provide weekly progress meetings, digital project management access, proactive problem-solving, and documented decisions for all changes.
-Learn strategies for improving communication with your builder during construction.
+Learn strategies for improving communication with your builder during construction to keep your project running smoothly from start to finish.

 Strategic Pre-Construction Planning

 Contractors using historical data in pre-bid planning report 20% fewer cost-related change orders.
-We leverage extensive project history to create accurate estimates, identify potential challenges early, establish realistic timelines, and develop detailed scopes minimizing ambiguity.
+We leverage extensive project history to create accurate estimates, identify potential challenges early, establish realistic timelines, and develop detailed scopes that minimize ambiguity before a single shovel hits the ground.

-Transparent pricing means discussing all potential expenses.
-Consider these additional costs beyond your initial quote:
+Transparent pricing means discussing all potential expenses upfront.
+Consider these costs that fall outside your base construction quote:

 We encourage clients to compare custom home prices with local competitors.
 When evaluating builders, consider included services, material quality, warranty coverage, and track record for completing projects on budget.
-Understanding price ranges for custom homes establishes realistic expectations.
+Understanding price ranges for custom homes establishes realistic expectations — whether you're planning a ranch-style home or a two-story custom build.

-Watch for red flags including excessive change orders, vague explanations without documentation, unwillingness to provide written details, pressure to approve changes quickly, and patterns of underestimating costs.
-Learn about hidden red flags when choosing a builder and tips for finding trustworthy, reputable builders.
+Watch for these red flags: excessive change orders without clear justification, vague explanations not backed by documentation, unwillingness to provide written cost breakdowns, pressure to approve changes quickly without time to review, and patterns of consistently underestimating costs during bidding.
+Learn about hidden red flags when choosing a builder and tips for finding trustworthy, reputable builders before signing any contract.

-Document everything including contracts, change orders, communications, photographs, and payment receipts.
-Communicate concerns directly with your builder.
-If your builder misses project deadlines or you’re unhappy with the design, understand your options.
-For construction defects, you may need third-party inspections or legal consultation.
+Document everything — contracts, change orders, all written communications, photographs, and payment receipts — and communicate concerns directly and formally with your builder.
+If your builder misses project deadlines or you're unhappy with the design, understand your options in writing before any work continues.
+For construction defects, third-party inspections or legal consultation may be needed.
+Knowing whether building a custom home is worth it — and having clear answers to cost questions before you start — is the best protection of all.

 Our Transparency Commitment

 At PH Design and Construction, we provide detailed itemized estimates, regular budget reviews, no hidden fees, and written approvals for every change affecting cost or timeline.
-Review our payment schedules for custom home construction and our commitment to transparent pricing avoiding hidden fees.
+Review our payment schedules for custom home construction and our commitment to transparent pricing with no hidden fees.

 Starting Your Custom Home Journey

 Ready to begin with a builder committed to transparent pricing?
-Contact us to discuss your vision, explore our completed projects, and learn about steps to hiring a custom home builder.
+Contact us to discuss your vision.
+Explore our completed projects and learn about the steps to hiring a custom home builder who will protect your budget from start to finish.
 We serve Medina County, Cuyahoga County, Stark County, and surrounding Northeast Ohio areas.

 Conclusion